bodrick/awesome/TOPICS.md

 ## photo-gallery

 *   [LycheeOrg/Lychee-v3](https://github.com/LycheeOrg/Lychee-v3) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
-*   [rodber/chevereto-free](https://github.com/rodber/chevereto-free) - Chevereto's free fork.
-Self-hosted Image Hosting solution, your own Flickr/imgur alternative with your rules.
+*   [rodber/chevereto-free](https://github.com/rodber/chevereto-free) - Self-hosted Image Hosting solution, your own Flickr/imgur alternative with your rules.

 ## photography